About the Department of Mathematical and Physical Sciences

 The Department of Mathematical and Physical Sciences has a unique, and supportive, approach to teaching that offers students greater hands-on experience and guidance from academic staff.

-Our data science, mathematics, statistics and physics programs feature small group class activities in preference to large lectures.
+Our Data Science, Mathematics, Statistics and Physics programs feature small group activities in preference to large lectures.
 We strive for continual subject improvement based on student feedback.

 We also prepare our own bespoke teaching materials for most subjects and make them freely available to students – so they can avoid having to buy expensive textbooks that are not solely related to their studies.

-Our physics program explores classical and modern physical phenomena that underpin the physical sciences, engineering and other sciences.
-We provide students with a practical experience from first year and offer an advanced lab skills program in the final year, which is closely aligned to our research expertise in condensed matter physics and optical physics.
+Our Physics program explores classical and modern physical phenomena that underpin the physical sciences and engineering.
+We provide students with a practical experience from first year and offer an advanced laboratory skills program in the final year, which is closely aligned to our research expertise in condensed matter physics and optical physics.

 Find out more about our student experience.